-In Part 2 you will be asked to produce a longer text (150-200 words) which will be an informal piece of writing, such as an informal email or article, for a specific purpose and for a specific audience.
+In Part 2 you will be asked to produce an essay (approx. 250 words) which will be a formal piece of discursive writing on an academic subject.

-- Ensure you cover the two content points provided so that you do not lose marks. - Plan your answer in a few minutes: putting down some this will help you better structure your text. - Pay attention to the style of writing and who you are writing to.
+- Address the topic in a balanced and yet persuasive manner. - Plan your answer in a few minutes: putting down some key words etc. will help you better structure your text. - Pay attention to the style of writing required and who you are writing to.
 Adjust the tone accordingly.